-Santa had a lot to juggle in post war America.
+Santa had a lot to juggle in post-war America.

-Believing for peace… Last week my fourteen-year-old daughter nervously approached me and told me said had something important to tell me.
+Believing for peace… Last week my fourteen-year-old daughter nervously approached me and told me she had something important to tell me.
 Several scenarios quickly ran through my head, none of them comfortable conversation topics.
 But what she professed I had long been ready to combat, with a reply that was sincere in my heart and ironclad.
 She wanted me to know that she knew Santa wasn’t real, and I didn’t have to get her any gifts from Santa.
-I sensed her confession was less out of blossoming maturity, and more out from economic concerns—she wanted to save her mother a buck.
+I sensed her confession was less out of blossoming maturity, and more from economic concerns—she wanted to save her mother a buck.
 I appreciated that.

 Unfazed, I held firm to my position.
 My response had nothing to do with me trying to cling to my baby’s innocence and everything to do with a ridged personal stance.
 I didn’t hesitate to tell her I still believed in Santa, and my advice to her was to never stop believing.
-She probably internally rolled her eyes at me, but I hope I at least planted a seed in her strong willed mind.
+She probably internally rolled her eyes at me, but I hope I at least planted a seed in her strong-willed mind.

 I really do believe in Santa Claus.
 For all that Santa has represented over the centuries, to me his strongest attribute is the sense of hope and calm he casts during what has become a frantic and stressful season.
 Santa grounds us in the foundation of Christmas, in charity and sacrifice, which is the pure definition of love.

 So Santa Claus, an undeniable mid-century icon, became the foundation for my atomic stocking.
 Many of the images of him from the era, mostly on Christmas cards, depict him holding up a tall stack of wrapped packages.
-It’s as if during that time in history he was considered to being carrying a heavy load.
+It’s as if during that time in history he was considered to be carrying a heavy load.

 As my mind struggled with exactly what Santa should be doing, and debated if holding up packages had any mid-century significance, those packages began to weightlessly swirl over his head, as if he were juggling them.
 Perhaps they simply defied gravity.

 Although I couldn’t find the perfect stocking on eBay, I did manage to score McCall’s stocking pattern #2271 from 1958, which I think lent authenticity to the cut of mine.
-Besides Santa and his inventory of presents, I also mixed into my design period appropriate motifs and a handful of mid-century colors, including pink, gray, and sky blue.
-If I can get the back of the stocking sewed on before Christmas Eve, Santa and I can continue our long standing contractual agreement.
+Besides Santa and his inventory of presents, I also mixed into my design period-appropriate motifs and a handful of mid-century colors, including pink, gray, and sky blue.
+If I can get the back of the stocking sewed on before Christmas Eve, Santa and I can continue our long-standing contractual agreement.

 I don’t know how many times the little boy from Virginia pictured above had to “duck and cover” under his school desk, but I’m pretty sure he never hung a Christmas stocking with sensitive lines depicting the atomic symbol or which fashioned an inscription of his name.
-Somewhere in his youth, however, he perfected the talent of comedic timing, as he told me this joke as I was wrapping up this blog: Why should you never trust atoms?
+Somewhere in his youth, however, he perfected the talent of comedic timing, as he told me this joke as I was wrapping up this blog.
+Why should you never trust atoms?
 Because they make up everything.
 Apparently they do make up everything, even contemporary depictions of non-existent, mid-century, atomic Christmas stockings.